jlyu26/Feedbacker/README.md

 ## Setup

 1. Download or clone the repo to local direction
-2. Open terminal inside of 'server' folder
+2. Open terminal inside of `server` folder
-3. Run 'npm install' command to install the dependencies
+3. Run `npm install` command to install the dependencies
-4. Run 'npm run dev' command to start the app
+4. Run `npm run dev` command to start the app

 ## Services